Blazing fast macOS PHP development environment

 .valet/ directory inside

-I did not installed Valet using sudo and my
+I did not install Valet using sudo and my

 $home directory was writable… so I don’t know why it does this.